jwsohn612/jwsohn612.github.io/_pages/about.md

 News ⭐
 ======
 - [11-14-2024] **Sohn, J**. and Song, Q. Parallelly Tempered Generative Adversarial Networks.
-This work is under major revision in the special issue of the *Journal of the American Statistical Association.*
+This work is under major revision for the special issue in the *Journal of the American Statistical Association.*

 - [05-03-2024] Jinwon Sohn is selected for 2024-2025 Ross Lynn Research Scholar Grant for Statistics at Purdue University.